SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 ## Converting Modules from SCIRun 4

 **This chapter will walk through the steps necessary to convert a module from SCIRun 4 to SCIRun 5.
 Converting a module is very similar to creating a new module, as expected.
 However, there are additional considerations that will be described in this chapter, including a list of common build errors and a list of common changes in code needed for the conversion.**

 ### Strategy

 The strategy for converting a module from SCIRun 4 to SCIRun 5 is very similar to the strategy of making a new module, which is to start with the basics, and add all the necessary parts piece by piece.
-This is demonstrated in our previous examples, especially in Chapters [3](#example-simple-module-without-ui) & [4](#example-simple-module-with-ui).
+This is demonstrated in our previous examples, especially in  [Simple Module Without UI](#example-simple-module-without-ui) & [Simple Module With UI](#example-simple-module-with-ui).

 Another document outlining the steps to convert a module which may be helpful is in the source code: `src/Documentation/Manuals/ModuleConversionSteps.md`.
 It can also be found on [GitHub](https://github.com/SCIInstitute/SCIRun/blob/master/src/Documentation/Manuals/ModuleConversionSteps.md).

 #### Set up Git Branch

 In order for all the hard work of converting a module to be useful for all the users of SCIRun, be sure to use Git and GitHub for version control.
-Make sure that you have your own fork, sync to the SCIRun repository [Section 1.1.3](#113-creating-your-scirun-fork).
-Create a new branch in your fork for each module conversion [Section 1.1.3](#113-creating-your-scirun-fork) and be sure to commit your changes frequently.
+Make sure that you have your own fork, sync to the SCIRun repository ([Creating Your SCIRun Fork](#creating-your-scirun-fork)).
+Create a new branch in your fork for each module conversion ([Creating Your SCIRun Fork](#creating-your-scirun-fork)) and be sure to commit your changes frequently.

 #### Create a Module Configuration file

-Create a module configuration file [Section 2.2](#22-module-configuration-file) for the module in the `src/Modules/Factory/Config/` directory.
+Create a module configuration file ([Module Configuration File](#module-configuration-file)) for the module in the `src/Modules/Factory/Config/` directory.
 It may be easiest to copy an existing file and change it.
 Be sure that all the names match the appropriate names of other files and fields in other files.
-It will be easier if the naming convention shown in [Section 2.2](#22-module-configuration-file) (name, nameDialog, nameAlgo, etc.) Leave fields blank with `"N/A"`.
+It will be easier if the naming convention shown in [Module Configuration File](#module-configuration-file) (name, nameDialog, nameAlgo, etc.) Leave fields blank with `"N/A"`.
 For now, it can help to only fill in the first section `"module"`, as we will be adding the UI and the algorithm piece by piece.
 Commit the changes to the local branch for the module.

 #### Create a Module Header file

 Most of the modules in SCIRun 4 did not have header files for the module code, so one will need to be created for them.
-Copy the template header file [Section 2.3.1](#231-module-header-file) or another module header file.
+Copy the template header file ([Module Header File](#module-header-file)) or another module header file.
 The header file needs to be in the same location as the module .cc file (next Section).
 Change all the references to match the name of the module.
 Change the port names, number, and type.
 Make sure all functions used in the module code are declared in the header.
 Commit the changes to the local branch for the module.

 #### Get Module to Build Without Functionality